 17. How to Consolidate Data in Microsoft Excel

 In this section, we will show how to combine data from different sheets or workbooks into a single sheet.
-We will do this by applying the Data Consolidation feature of the Data tab.
+We will consolidate data by applying the Data Consolidation feature of the Data tab.

 - We have data in 2 sheets, one for 2021 and another one for 2022.
-And in the third sheet will combine those sheets.
+In the third sheet will combine those sheets.

-One thing that needs to mention is that in both of the sheets data starts from the same location and also in the consolidation sheet data will be in the same location.
+One thing that needs to be mentioned is that in both of the sheets data starts from the same location and also in the consolidation sheet data will be in the same location.